 What I’ve realized is that each storm prepared me for the next one.
 Through the experience, I was no longer fearful and anxious.
 It’s not to say, I didn’t have a healthy fear of storms, but I was confident Who holds me.
 God reassured me it will all turn out.

-I was hit with pretty intense postpartum depression after baby number five.
+I was hit with pretty intense postpartum anxiety and depression after baby number five.
 The events surrounding the birth were hard and then life resumed back to normal for everyone else.

 I could have used a few more weeks to process, heal and re-enter as a mom to five kids.
 To read more of my story, check it out here.